Temple Beautiful: Critical reception

 Exclaim! called the album "the sound of a mature rock'n'roller continuing to reach for new heights."
 PopMatters called it "a fun, tuneful rock 'n' roll record that's both straight from the gut and as wonderfully curved as the city which inspired it."
+Poetic Justice praised the album with its wide cast of characters as a San Francisco equivalent of London Calling.